MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 ## Global address list managed in the host tenant

-- The [showInAddressList](/graph/api/resources/user#properties) property of a B2B user can be updated with global administrator privileges in Graph Explorer or Microsoft Graph PowerShell.
+- The [showInAddressList](/graph/api/resources/user#properties) property of a B2B user can be updated with [User Administrator](../role-based-access-control/permissions-reference.md#user-administrator) privileges in Graph Explorer or Microsoft Graph PowerShell.

 - Updating the [showInAddressList](/graph/api/resources/user#properties) property on the user object will also update the hide recipients from address lists setting in Microsoft Exchange Online.